hirosystems/stacks-subnets/docs/init.md

 ### systemd

 Installing this .service file consists of just copying it to /usr/lib/systemd/system directory, followed by the command `systemctl daemon-reload` in order to update running systemd configuration.

 To test, run `systemctl start stacks` and to enable for system startup run `systemctl enable stacks`

+**_Note_**

-NOTE: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.
+When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.

 ### SysVinit